Early Streets of Brisbane: History

 The dominant archway of the Prisoners Barracks extended approximately 10 m through the building from the Queen Street frontage towards Adelaide Street opening into the large walled yard.
 The yard was the site of Moreton Bay's first public execution in 1830.
 Within the archway itself, strategically situated for all incoming and existing convicts to see, was the flogging triangle.
 Records indicate that in the period between February and October 1828 alone, over 11,000 lashes were inflicted on 200 convicts; this included 128 sentences of 50 or more lashes.
 The average in New South Wales was 41 lashes per sentence.
 The barracks were used from 1860 to 1868 as the court house and for Queensland's first Parliament.
 The barracks were demolished in 1880 with commercial redevelopment of the area in the early to mid-1880s particularly the buildings along Queen Street backing onto Burnett Lane, many of which are still extant (Manwaring Building, Gardams Building, Hardy Brothers Building, Edwards and Chapman Building, Colonial Mutual Chambers, Palings Building, Allan and Stark Building).

 Beside the Prisoners' Barracks, along the Queen Street alignment towards the river, a row of single-story brick buildings were erected.
-The functions of the six apartments of these buildings changed over time including use as the Commissariat Officer's residence, school room, guard house, Superintendent of Convicts' residence, gaol room, solitary cells, married soldiers' residences, and a military school.
+The functions of the six apartments of these buildings changed over time including use as the Commissariat Officer's residence, school room, guard house, Superintendent of Convicts' residence, jail room, solitary cells, married soldiers' residences, and a military school.

 The Chaplain's house was constructed in 1828, halfway between the Commandant's house and the Engineer's cottage, on the site now occupied by the former Lands Administration Building (now Treasury Hotel) between William and George Streets.
 Described in 1829 as a handsome brick house, it was later divided into two dwellings, and occupied at various times by the Assistant Surgeon and the Commissariat Officer.

 The Government Gardens were established in 1828 to the southwest of the settlement on the site of the present day City Botanic Gardens on Alice Street.
 The garden was under the charge of the Superintendent of Agriculture and produced a wide range of vegetables including cabbage, cauliflower, peas, beans, potatoes and pumpkins, as well as fruit trees and plants such as banana, pineapple, citrus, and apple.
 The Gardener's house, octagonal in shape and consisting of three rooms surrounded by verandahs, was also situated in the gardens.
 The route of the roadway along the western end of the settlement from the Prisoners' Barracks to the Government Gardens overlaps with the current Albert Street on the block between Margaret and Alice Streets.

 The new Commissariat Store, Brisbane was constructed in 1828 and 1829, on its site between present day William Street and Queens Wharf Road.
 The two story utilitarian building was constructed of local porphyry and sandstone, with its ground and second floor doors opening towards the river and the wharf.
 Used for various stores and government purposes over its history, it is one of only two extant structures from the convict period.